StrattonCh/msocc/README.md

 ![](README_files/figure-gfm/unnamed-chunk-10-1.png)<!-- -->

-These two graphics allow us to visualize the uncertainty in the posterior distribution of `theta` for each sample.
+These two graphics allow us to visualize the uncertainty in the posterior distribution of `theta` for each sample from the first two sites.
 Did these credibility intervals capture the value of `theta` that generated them in the simulation?

 ``` r
 cred.plots <- cred_plot(mod, level = 'sample', n = 20, truth = sim$params$theta)